Equal Pay In NZ

 Alexander Turnbull Library

-At the national Gender Equality Conference held in Wellington (2016), the Tertiary Education Union and Statistics NZ shared survey findings.
+On 15-17 November 2016, the national Gender Equality Conference was held in Wellington by the National Council of Women in New Zealand (NCWNZ).
+The Tertiary Education Union and Statistics NZ shared survey findings.
 Whereas Pākehā women on average earned 84% of the average weekly wage of Pākehā men, Asian women earned 77%, Māori women earned 72%, and Pasifika women earned 57%.

 Pākehā women earnings = 84%, Asian women = 77%, Māori women = 72%, and Pasifika women = 57% of Pakeha men